lithg/URL-PATH-FINDER/README.md

   - Robots.txt parser
   - Use your wordlist
-  - For Educational Purposes Only
+  - For Legal Purposes Only

 ### Installation